BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Hatred (Hobbit)

-**ACTIVE/PASSIVE RULES**

-- **Sharkey's Spy** `PASSIVE` - At the start of the game, before both sides have deployed, Bill may choose an enemy.
+- **Sharkey's Spy** `PASSIVE`

+At the start of the game, before both sides have deployed, Bill may choose an enemy.
 Whilst Bill is within 12" and has Line of Sight to that chosen model, whenever they declare a Heroic Action, they must roll a D6.
 On a 1-2, that action is immediately cancelled, and the Might point is not spent.
 That hero may not attempt to declare the same Heroic Action again that turn.

-- **Put 'em in Chains** `ACTIVE` - If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
+- **Put 'em in Chains** `ACTIVE`

+If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
 If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the Paralyse Magic Power.
 However, the effects will not immediately end should this model have no Will points or be slain.

 </div>